Need help thinking of what to pack? Residence Life has your back!

 - Some students will bring skate boards, long boards, or scooters to travel around campus.
 Students are to only use these for simple travel.
 Performing tricks while riding on campus is prohibited.

 - All students are able to bring a vehicle to campus free of charge.
-Campus vehicle registration is required to park in university lots and can be completed in the Office of Campus Public Safety once you have arrived to campus.
+Campus vehicle registration is required to park in university lots and can be completed during your check in process or at the Office of Campus Public Safety once you have arrived to campus.